 The flavor might seem over-roasted (smoky for some), there are heavy hints of chocolate, but the acidity is very low.

-Because the beans are dark and slightly oily, super-automatic espresso machine users should take extra care when using Stone Street Sumatra Gayo, but yes, it’s all worth it.
+Because the beans are dark and slightly oily, super-automatic espresso machine users should take extra care when using Dark Sumatra, but yes, it’s all worth it.

 10. Camano Island Sumatra Dark Roast